opencode-md/opencode-md/README.md

 https://opencode.md/en/registry/
 <hr>
 <h3>We keep 2 kinds of the list of solutions:</h3>
-List 1) International
+<h4>List 1) International </h4>
-This is trustful International solutions that we included ourselves into the Registry and that corresponds to the following requirements
+This is trustful International solutions that we included ourselves into the Registry and corresponds to the following requirements
 - are in working conditions
 - have state (status) Active
 - use one license from the list of Approved Open Licenses (see above)